AlbertoFuente/Cet/README.md

 cet.defaultConfig.materialize = true;
 cet.defaultConfig.bootstrap = false;
 ```
 - Header: Adds a header to the table and add a title.
-By default is 'false'.
 ```js
 cet.defaultConfig.header = false;
 cet.defaultConfig.title = "Table Title";
 ```
 - Header options: If we set the header option to true, we can add a menu of options header.
-By default is 'false'.
   Options: Graphs, downloads and Column data sum.
   These options appear in the drop-down menu of the header, when you click on any of them will display a modal with their     choices.
 ```js